OffByNone/Omniscience/README.md

             [ ] Support for Chromecast
                 [ ] Support configuring unsetup devices
             [ ] Support DLNA media servers
+                    Media servers have a Connection Manager service with a GetProtocolInfo method, instead of being inside the "sink" element it will be inside the "source" element

         Notifications
-            [ ] Fix notifications appearing off screen problem [ ] Group notifications together because a new notification will not be shown if one already is, and many notifications in a short period of time are annoying
+            [ ] Fix notifications appearing off screen problem [ ] Group notifications together because a new notification will not be shown if one already is, and many notifications in a short period of time is annoying
             [ ] Add setting to disable notifications
             [ ] Re-enable
-            [ ] Show notifications for new files playing as well as new devices found Searching
+            [ ] Show notifications for new files playing as well as new devices found

+        Searching
             [ ] Simple storage seems to not be working.
-            [ ] Allow to search for devices on an interval [ ] In _removeStaleDevices attempt to contact the device directly before throwing it away.
+            [ ] Allow searching for devices on an interval [ ] In _removeStaleDevices attempt to contact the device directly before throwing it away.
 			[ ] Getting responses with a header.LOCATION of 127.0.0.1 (no http://)(on both desktop and laptop).
 The location can never be hit and it just seems to cause problems.
 Look into this

         Constants
-			[] Move in more strings
+			[ ] Move more strings into this file.
-			[] fix serviceTypes and deviceTypes.
+			[ ] fix serviceTypes and deviceTypes.

-        [ ] Make a logger that can take different levels (info, warn, error) and allow the user to pick their verbosity level.
+        [ ] Make a logger that can take different levels (info, warn, error) and allow user to pick verbosity.
         [ ] Get metadata for files
         [ ] Inject more dependencies
         [ ] Add ffmpegjs and attempt to change container if container is unsupported but underlying codecs are supported